ni-sauvage/ni-sauvage/README.md

 ### Behold, my stuff 🖥️

 Hi, I'm Niall Sauvage, a 4th year Integrated Computer Science student at TCD.
-I'm currently based in Dublin, but I hail from Tramore in the sunny south east.
-My favourite bit of Computer Science is the really low level stuff, but I love the high-level stuff too.
+I'm currently based in Dublin, but I hail from Tramore in the Sunny South East.
+My favourite bit of Computer Science is the really low level stuff, but I do love the high-level stuff too.
 I will talk your ear off about:

 - Maths 📐